-Welding machines rear panels meet the plume to have good to turn on the earth grounding, by guarantees the welder safety.
-When welder operation, should wear protects the mirror, the glove, puts on protects the clothing.
+- Welding machines rear panels meet the plume to have good to turn on the earth grounding, by guarantees the welder safety.
+When welder operation, should wear protects the mirror, the glove, puts on protects the clothing. - 2.
+Ambient temperatures high when big electric current long time continuous working, the welding machine has stopped because of the heat outputting, gets down until the temperature drop only then restores. - 3.

-When the electrical network voltage is higher than 220V/265V, the out-put will appear the class, the overload, the welding machine automatically has stopped outputting and giving the red candle demonstration warning.

-Ambient temperatures high when big electric current long time continuous working, the welding machine has stopped because of the heat outputting, gets down until the temperature drop only then restores.

 When welding machines do not use temporarily, its depository should maintain dryly, cleanly.
-The environment relative humidity is not bigger than 85%.

-Storing ambient temperature is -25°C-+55°C.
+The environment relative humidity is not bigger than 85%. - 4.
+Storing ambient temperature is -25 $^\circ\!\mathrm{C}$ ~ +55 $^\circ\!\mathrm{C}$. - 5.
 When long-time does not use, every two months should electrify a time, a humidity month of every two week should electrify use a time, by use own thermal row of tide.

-TOLSEN TOOLS CO.,LIMITED
+SUZHOU TOLSEN TOOLS CO.,LTD.